alialiusefi/gazzette.github.io/_posts/2025-01-05-Implementing-binary-heap.md

 ### 6. **search(element)**

-- Searching for an element in the heap takes `O(n)` time.
+- Searching for an element in the heap takes `O(n)` time, by scanning the array.
-- Better yet, you can traverse the tree structure optimally by skipping branches that will not lead to the element. `O(log(n))`
+- Better yet, you can traverse the tree structure by skipping branches that will not lead to the element.

 ```Java
 int search(int a) {